Casa Program

 Cultural Studies

-A wide range of subjects, including history, geography, science, art, and music, are integrated in lessons in the cultural area of the curriculum.
+A wide range of subjects, including history, geography, science, art, and music, are integrated into lessons in the cultural area of the curriculum.
 Children learn about their own community and the world around them.
-Discovering similarities and differences among people and places helps them develop an understanding and appreciation of the diversity of our world, and a respect for all living things.
+Discovering similarities and differences among people and places helps them develop an understanding and appreciation of the diversity of our world and a respect for all living things.

 Leadership & Growth

 They are introduced to progressively more advanced Montessori materials and sophisticated, fascinating lessons.
-And they experience an important period in which their previous learning from working with concrete Montessori materials begins to become permanent knowledge.
-A senior Casa student sees and feels their personal growth as they watch others learn information they have mastered themselves.
+They experience an important period in which their previous learning from working with concrete Montessori materials begins to become permanent knowledge.
+A Senior Casa student sees and feel their personal growth as they watch others learn information they have mastered themselves.

 Specially designed learning materials are displayed on open shelves, easily accessible to the children.
-Classrooms also include low sinks accessible to the children, child-sized furniture, cozy spaces for quiet reading, reachable shelves with work available for free choice, and child-sized kitchen utensils so the students can eat, prepare, and clean up their snack on their own.
+Classrooms also include low sinks, child-sized furniture, cozy spaces for quiet reading, reachable shelves with work available for free choice, and child-sized kitchen utensils so children can eat, prepare, and clean up their snacks on their own.

 Our Casa classroom feels more like a home than a school.
 You won’t see desks, nor will a teacher stand at the front of the room delivering a lesson to the whole class.
 Instead, you’ll see children happily working individually or in small groups, at tables or on the floor near small mats that delineate their own space.

-Guides gently guide students to help maintain the organization and cleanliness of this environment to keep it orderly and attractive, and to help your child understand how to care for materials and clean up after themselves—skills you will be happy to observe carrying over in your home.
+Guides gently guide students to help maintain the organization and cleanliness of this environment, keeping it orderly and attractive.
+They also help your child understand how to care for materials and clean up after themselves—skills you will be happy to observe carrying over in your home.

 The Materials